III. A Revolutionary Organic Habitable UniVerse

 C. The Information Computation Turn

-Into the 21st century, in tandem with computer science, the concept of information, broadly conceived from algorithms to knowledge, is becoming recognized as a primary creative quality, along with and prior to physical matter and energy, space and time.
-As a rush of references from the mid 2000s attest, such as James Gleick's opus, the such a textual dimension brings critical support for an organic genesis uniVerse.
-In a variety of ways, cosmic nature to human culture gains a robust informational-computational identity.
-A general perception from Alan Turing to Stephen Wolfram and Gregory Chaitin to Gordana Dodig-Gordana, Luciano Floridi and Wolfgang Hofkircher, many others, is a universe that seems to independently program, compute and iterate into a vital, emergent, cognizance.
-By some analogous soft and hard ware facility, a double, generative mathematical domain appears again.
-A further aspect is an informational essence found to distinguish quantum phenomena, which is covered in the next section.
+Into the 21st century, aided by computational advances, the concept of information as broadly conceived from algorithms to literate knowledge has become recognized as a prime independent quality along with and prior to matter and energy, space and time.
+As many references such as James Gleick's The Information (2011) attest, a deep textual dimension provides a missing, codifying element in support of an organic genesis uniVerse.
+In several ways, the long temporal passage of an ecosmic nature to human culture gains a vital informational-computational empowerment.
+From Gottfried Leibniz, Alan Turing to Stephen Wolfram and Gregory Chaitin to Gordana Dodig-Gordana, Luciano Floridi, Wolfgang Hofkircher, Sara Walker and many others, the general perception is a universe that seems to independently program and iteratively compute itself into personal, emergent cognizance.
+By some analogous genotype/phenotype, software,hardware facility, a double generative mathematical domain reappears in our late midst.
+Another aspect is a similar informational essence within quantum phenomena, which is covered in the next section.

 Information Theoretic Foundations for Physics.. www.perimeterinstitute.ca/conferences/information-theoretic-foundations-physics.
 A site for this Perimeter Institute, Ontario, week-long conference in May 2015.
 Its synopsis below could be a good summary of the physics paradigm, or lack thereof, which may be remedied by this Turing turn.
 Among the 22 men and no women speakers are Gerard ‘t Hooft, Lee Smolin, and Giulio Chiribella, so this is a big event.